 The Comprehensive Homeless Strategy

-In 2016, Los Angeles Homeless Services Authority (LAHSA) conducted their annual homeless count, with Councilmember Blumenfield and his staff leading the effort in the West Valley.
-Their results concluded there was an 11% increase in the number of homeless city wide, but there was a marked increase of 35% throughout the Valley.
+The Los Angeles Homeless Services Authority (LAHSA) conducted their annual homeless count, with Councilmember Blumenfield and his staff leading the effort in the West Valley for the past few years.
+In 2017 their results concluded there was an 20% increase in the number of homeless city wide with a 4% jump in the Valley, but there was a marked decrease of 16% in the 3rd Council District.